 As a first step towards becoming listed at Spotlight Stock Market a company needs to go through a due diligence.
 The review is made to ensure that the company meet the listing demands and if the information in the listing memorandum is relevant, correct, clear and sufficient.
 The information should be clear and extensive enough for an investor to use it as a basis for an investment decision.

 The due diligence is thorough and asks a lot of the company.
-It is however well invested time and of big use for the company to be transparent, reviewed and to get at receipt that everything is in order and that it is ready for a life on the stock market.
-The review also gives the investors safety since Spotlight has gone through all relevant information about the company.
+It is however well invested time and of big use for the company to be transparent, reviewed and to be more confident in relation to being ready for a life on the stock market.
+The review can also reduce the risk as Spotlight has gone through all relevant information about the company.
 The result of the review is a report that along with the company’s listing memorandum or prospectus is the basis for Spotlight’s listing committee’s decision whether the company can be listed or not.

 Briefly, the due diligence consists of the following steps.